-We are major foodies and when we travel, sampling all the local dishes and flavors is a absolute must.
-Food in Mexico is some of the best we’ve ever eaten and we want to showcase some of our favorites here in this article.
+We are major foodies, and sampling all the local dishes and flavors is an absolute must when we travel.
+Food in Mexico is some of the best we’ve ever eaten, and we want to showcase some of our favorites here in this article.

 While tacos reign supreme on our list, unsurprisingly, there’s so much more to Mexican food than this global street food dish.
 Follow us as we delve deeper into Mexican cuisine.